-Adaptive (Translational) Bridging: The RouteAbout Access TW supports Adaptive Bridging, a proprietary extension to the SRT standard.
+Adaptive (Translational) Bridging: The RouteAbout Access TW and DECswitch 900ET support Adaptive Bridging, a proprietary extension to the SRT standard.
 While SRT requires all Source Routed frames to remain Source Routed and stay in the limited Token-Ring Source Routing domain, adaptive bridging translates these frames into Transparent frames to reach the Transparently bridged domain.
 Adaptive Bridging also does the reverse when necessary, translating Transparent frames into Source Route Bridging frames by adding a RIF field.